raspberrypi/documentation/hardware/raspberrypi/spi/README.md

 ### Other SPI libraries

-There are other userspace libraries that provide SPI control by directly manipulating the hardware.
-This is not recommended.
+There are other userspace libraries that provide SPI control by directly manipulating the hardware: this is not recommended.

 <a name="troubleshooting"></a>
 ## Troubleshooting